Planning & Zoning

 Angela Graham

 ATTENTION: WE WILL SOON HAVE A VACANCY ON THE PLANNING AND ZONING COMMISSION.
-IF YOU WOULD LIKE TO BE A MEMBER, PLEASE EXPLORE THIS SECTION AND DOWNLOAD AN APLICATION.
+IF YOU WOULD LIKE TO BE A MEMBER, PLEASE EXPLORE THIS SECTION AND STOP BY THE CLERK'S OFFICE FOR AN APPLICATION

 Many people think that planning and zoning are the same.
 Actually, planning and zoning are separate functions, but work together as part of a long-range effort to plan quality communities.
 While planning is a process that provides a vision for communities, zoning is only one of several tools available to help achieve this vision.